gfantonib/philosophers/README.md

 # philosophers
-This project aims to create a simulation of the famous 'Dining Philosophers' problem.
+This project aims to create a simulation of the famous *Dining Philosophers* problem.
 In computer science, the dining philosophers problem is an example problem often used in concurrent algorithm design to illustrate synchronization issues and techniques for resolving them.
-It was originally formulated in 1965 by Edsger Dijkstra as a student exam exercise, presented in terms of computers competing for access to tape drive peripherals.
-Soon after, Tony Hoare gave the problem its present form.
+It was originally formulated in 1965 by *Edsger Dijkstra* as a student exam exercise, presented in terms of computers competing for access to tape drive peripherals.
+Soon after, *Tony Hoare* gave the problem its present form.

 <div align="center">
   <div>